 The offshore wind farms Meerwind Süd and Meerwind Ost are a 288 MW project located in the German Bight in the North Sea 23 km north of the island of Helgoland.
-The wind farm will consist of 80 wind turbines with a power output of 3,6 MW each.
-All turbines will be connected to a farm internal transformer platform to which the grid connection will be installed.
+The wind farm consists of 80 wind turbines with a power output of 3,6 MW each.
+All turbines are connected to a farm internal transformer platform to which the grid connection has been installed.

 The location is one of the most promising in the emerging offshore wind business in Germany.
 The main advantages of the location are the combination of best offshore wind conditions with convenient water depth of 22 m to 26 m and the nearby island Helgoland to be used as a maintenance base.